TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 ## Results

 Here we just briefly expose the data we got.
-For a deeper analysis we invite you to read the `report.pdf` file in this directory's parent directory (INSERIRE RIFERIMENTO AL REPORT).
+For a deeper analysis we invite you to read the `report.pdf` (INSERIRE RIFERIMENTO AL REPORT) file in this directory's parent directory.

+Here